nsidc/granule-metgen/README.md

 | collection_temporal_override  | Source        |

 #### Spatial Polygon Generation
 MetGenC includes optimized polygon generation capabilities for creating spatial coverage polygons from point data, particularly useful for LIDAR flightline data.

 When a granule has an associated `.spatial` file containing geodetic point data (≥3 points), MetGenC will automatically generate an optimized polygon to enclose the data points instead of using the basic point-to-point polygon method.
 This results in more accurate spatial coverage with fewer vertices.

-**This feature, while optional, is always enabled by default in MetGenC**.
+**This feature is enabled by default in MetGenC**
-- To disable it entirely, edit the .ini file, add a \[Spatial\] section if necessary, and add the line `spatial_polygon_enabled = false`, however this shouldn't be necessary as MetGenC would only invoke the spatial polygon algorithm when input file circumstances call for it.
+- MetGenC will only invoke the spatial polygon algorithm when input .spatial files' circumstances trigger it.
-- When `spatial_polygon_enabled = true` (either by default or when set as such in the .ini file) the other parameters listed below can be added to and edited in the .ini file.
-For the most part, the values shouldn't need to be altered!
-However, if ingest fails due to GPolygonSpatial errors, the first attribute to add to or edit in the .ini file should be `spatial_polygon_cartesian_tolerance` by decreasing its coordinate precision
+- The other parameters listed below can be added to a [Spatial] section in an .ini file on an as-needed basis.
+For example, should ingest fail due to a GPolygonSpatial error, the `spatial_polygon_cartesian_tolerance` can be added to specify a decreased coordinate precision (e.g., .0001 => .01) to increase the distance between gpolygon vertices to overcome the error condition.
-  (e.g., .0001 => .01) which will increase the distance between gpolygon vertices, expanding the spatial extent.
+- Should it be necessary, adding `spatial_polygon_enabled = false` to a [Spatial] section within an .ini file will disable this feature.

 **Configuration Parameters:**